 - After preparation of the flood bulletin, the Flood Hydrology Circle (FHC) will provide the information to all district administrations, all BWDB O&M zonal offices and all relevant central government agencies.
-For speedy dissemination, use of email, internet website and auto-dial fax should be implemented. - Area specific warnings with inundation maps should be prepared by FHC. - Until there is a proper area specific warning, gauges should be fixed at village level and correlated with the nearest danger level.
+For speedy dissemination, use of email, internet website and auto-dial fax should be implemented. - Area specific warning with inundation maps should be prepared by FHC. - Until there is a proper area specific warning, gauges should be fixed at village level and correlate these with the nearest danger level.
 This must be done by the Union DMC in close collaboration with local people. - Danger levels should be reviewed periodically by BWDB. - New topographic maps should be prepared by BWDB. - Lead time should be increased by FHC.
 This lead time can be different based on the flood type.
-In flash flood areas, at least 4 hours is required for evacuation.
-In other flood areas, at least 4 days is required to minimise agricultural and other economic losses. - Local BWDB staff, who are members of District DMC, should help to interpret the warning messages in a local context. - District DMC will send the interpreted and area specific warnings to Upazilla by phone, fax, email or police wireless. - Upazilla DMC will provide this information to union by phone or mobile.
-If there is no telephone connection in a union or it is not covered by mobile network, a SSB wireless set is to be provided to those unions.
-Operational costs of mobile or wireless should be arranged on a participating basis. - NGOs should be involved in the Union DMC. - The Union DMC will take responsibility of informing all people by means such as drum beating, hoisting a flag, signaling with a red light, using mosque loud-speakers or personal communication. - BWDB staff, who are members of the District DMC, will monitor the dissemination process in the lower tiers of the administration and assist District DMC to ensure dissemination. - A feedback system should be introduced.
-For example, once the Union DMC receives information, this is to be confirmed to the Upazilla DMC.
+In flush flood area, at least 4 hours are required for evacuation.
+In other flood areas, at least 4 days are required from agricultural and other damage reduction viewpoints. - Local BWDB staff who is a member of District DMC should help interpreting the warning message considering the local context. - District DMC will send the interpreted and area specific warning to Upazilla by phone, fax, email or police wireless. - Upazilla DMC will provide this information to union by phone or mobile.
+If there is no telephone connection in some union or if such union is not covered by mobile network, SSB wireless set is to be provided to those unions.
+Operation cost of mobile or wireless should be arranged by participatory basis. - NGOs should be involved in the Union DMC. - Union DMC will take responsibility to inform all people by means of dram beating, flag hoisting, red light signaling, using mosque loud-speakers and personal communication. - BWDB staff, who is a member of the District DMC will monitor the dissemination process in the lower tiers and assist District DMC to ensure the dissemination.

-- A Flood Preparedness Program (FPP) should be introduced similar to that in operation in the CPP.
-This can be initiated under DMB through UNDP's CDMP project. - Volunteers should be trained under FPP for warning dissemination. - In some border areas, actual water levels in the nearby river will be informed to Upazilla administration for point-to-point dissemination.
-A terminal will be installed by the BWDB at the Upazilla administration to provide information of present water levels as recorded by the nearby telemetric stations.
-There are 32 Upazillas to be provided with terminals in the project.
-These include Tetulia, Panchagarh Sadar, Boda, Debiganj, Dimla, Jaldhaka, Kishoreganj, Khansama, Patgram and Hatibandha in the north-west region; Jhinaigati, Nalitabari, Durgapur, Kalmakanda, Tahirpur, Jamalganj, Bisambharpur, Sunamganj Sadar, Doarabazar, Chhatak, Goainghat, Jaintipur, Kanaighat, Zakiganj, Beani Bazar and Kamalganj in the north-east region; Brahmanpara, Burichang and Comilla Sadar in the Comilla area and Fatikchhari, Rauzan and Hathazari in the Chittagong area (see Figure 7.5.1 for their locations). - BWDB will undertake periodic maintenance of terminals placed at the Upazillas. - (2) River Structures
+- Feedback system should be introduced.
+For example, once the Union DMC receives information, they should confirm that to the Upazilla DMC. - Flood Preparedness Program (FPP) should be introduced similar to CPP.
+This can be initiated under DMB through UNDP's CDMP. - Volunteers should be trained under FPP for warning dissemination. - In some border area, actual water level in the nearby river will be informed to Upazilla administration for point to point dissemination.
+A terminal will be paced by BWDB at the Upazilla administration that will provide information of present water level as recorded by the telemetric station.
+There are 32 Upazillas to be provided with such terminal in the project.
+The names are, Tetulia, Panchagarh Sadar, Boda, Debiganj, Dimla, Jaldhaka, Kishoreganj, Khansama, Patgram, and Hatibandha in northwest; Jhinaigati, Nalitabari, Durgapur, Kalmakanda, Tahirpur, Jamalganj, Bisambharpur, Sunamganj sadar, Doarabazar, Chhatak, Goainghat, Jaintipur, Kanaighat, Zakiganj, Beani Bazar, and Kamalganj in northeast; Brahmanpara, Burichang, and Comilla Sadar in Comilla area and Fatikchhari, Rauzan and Hathazari in Chittagong area (Figure 7.5.1) - BWDB will do periodic maintenance for the terminals placed at the Upazillas. - (2) River Structures

-Required components related to flood warning dissemination for the river structures include the following:
+Required components related to flood warning dissemination for the river structures are as follows: